jkruso/Topswop/README.md

 Reducing our trials to 19! - 3*18! (about 103,000,000,000,000,000) cases.

-Counting cases for s(p) = 3 is not so simple because the second swop has different formats depending on whether j<k or k>j and some of these cases overlap.
+Counting cases for s(p) = 3 is not so simple because the second swop has different formats depending on whether j is less than k or j is greater than k and some of these cases overlap.

 Here is a histogram for n=7: